 Because the Winter TA application is posted before course schedules are released and registration numbers are determined, it is difficult to estimate the number of hours and TA positions that will be allocated to each course.
 Some of the courses listed on the application may also not be offered every year.

 We typically hire approximately 200 total TAs in Winter term 1 and approximately 150 total TAs in Winter term 2.
+For the Summer term, we typically hire approximately 25 TA’s as there are much less courses offered in Summer.
 However, please note that the large majority of these positions are expected to be filled by Graduate TAs.